kadena-io/pact/docs/en/pact-reference.rst

 list is supplied, then every name in the imported module will be brought into scope.
 When two modules are defined in the same transaction, all names will be in scope for all modules, and import behavior will be defaulted to the entire module.
+IMPORTS may only be empty when a module hash is also supplied.
+If a module hash is not supplied, IMPORTS are required to be either a non-empty list, or left undeclared.

 .. code:: lisp